gradle/native-samples/README.md

 ## Application with prebuilt library dependencies (prebuilt-binaries)

-This build shows how to use pre-built binaries that are already available on the local machine.
+This sample shows how to use pre-built binaries that are already available on the local machine.
 Currently, Gradle does not offer a convenient way to do this but it is possible to configure Gradle to use these binaries.

 ### C++